deadmoont/deadmoont/README.md

 # 💫 About Me:
 Hi 👋!
 My name is Grish Gautam and I'm a App/Web Developer, from India.
+💞️ I’m open to collaborating on any type of project

 ## 🌐 Socials: